Ho ho ho! 6 Ohio towns worth visiting this Christmas season

 There are some 200 nutcrackers on display from Nov.
 21 to Jan.
 6 that are the creations of local artists.

-The nutcrackers depict local celebrities like native son Dean Martin and others like Sherlock Holmes, Santa and even the characters from the Wizard of Oz.
+The nutcrackers depict local celebrities like native son Dean Martin and others like Sherlock Holmes, Santa and characters from the Wizard of Oz.

 There are a variety of events in and around the town, including entertainment and outdoor markets.